Patri Friedman

-Early life
+Early life and education

 Named after family friend Patri Pugliese, Friedman grew up in King of Prussia, Pennsylvania, and is a graduate of Upper Merion Area High School, class of 1994, where he went by the name Patri Forwalter-Friedman.
 He graduated from Harvey Mudd College in 1998, and went on to Stanford University to obtain his master's degree in computer science.
-He also holds an MBA from New York Institute of Technology – Ellis College.
+He also holds an MBA from New York Institute of Technology.
 He worked as a software engineer at Google.
 As a poker player, he cashed in the World Series of Poker four times.

 The Seasteading Institute

 Friedman was executive director of The Seasteading Institute, founded in 2008, with a half-million-dollar donation from venture capitalist Peter Thiel.
-The Institute's mission is "to establish permanent, autonomous ocean communities to enable experimentation and innovation with diverse social, political, and legal systems".
-This was initially a part-time project – one day a week while working as a Google engineer the rest of the time – but Friedman left Google on July 29, 2008 to spend more time on seasteading.
+The institute's mission is "to establish permanent, autonomous ocean communities to enable experimentation and innovation with diverse social, political, and legal systems".
+This was initially a part-time project – one day a week while working as a Google engineer the rest of the time – but Friedman left Google on July 29, 2008, to spend more time on seasteading.
 He and partner Wayne C. Gramlich hoped to float the first prototype seastead in the San Francisco Bay by 2010.
 At the October 2010 Seasteading social, it was announced that current plans were to launch a seastead by 2014.

 Since attending the Burning Man festival in 2000, Friedman imagined creating a water festival called Ephemerisle as a Seasteading experiment and Temporary Autonomous Zone.
 Through The Seasteading Institute, Friedman was able to start the Ephemerisle festival in 2009, aided by TSI's James Hogan as event organizer and Chicken John Rinaldi as chief builder.
 The first Ephemerisle is chronicled in a documentary by Jason Sussberg.
 Since 2010, the event has been annual and community-run.